y-sunflower/plotjs/docs/guides/javascript/index.md

 );
 ```

-Here what it does:
+Here’s what it does:

-- select all points (e.g, from the scatter plot)
+- selects all points (e.g., from the scatter plot)
-- sets that when clicking one of the point
+- sets that when clicking one of the points
 - it displays a message

 ## Loading JavaScript from file